eliasdufera-cybersec/cybersecurity-home-lab/README.md

 # cybersecurity-home-lab

-This repository contains reports and progress updates from my home lab cybersecurity research and projects.
+This repository documents reports, experiments, and progress from my home cybersecurity testing lab.
+The lab is used for security research, attack simulation, threat detection, and SOC (Security Operations Center) analysis.

+It includes:
+- Lab setup documentation
+- Security testing reports
+- SOC analysis exercises
+- Detection and monitoring experiments